gaurav01singh/Venove_assignment/README.md

 2. lib/member.dart: Contains the Member class, which defines the properties of each member, including their name, current location (as LatLng coordinates), and attendance records.

-3. lib/member_screen.dart: Displays a list of members, each with two actions:
+3.lib/homescreen.dart:Displays a list of members with there current status, each with two actions:
     a.
 View location and route traveled.
     b.
 View and manage attendance.

+4. lib/member_screen.dart: Displays a list of members.

-4. lib/location_screen.dart: Displays the current location and route traveled on Google Maps, with a timeline view of all visited locations.
-The map shows the start/stop points and indicates stop times on the route.
+5. lib/location_screen.dart: Displays the current location or last location on Google Maps, with a timeline view of all visited locations.

-5. lib/attendance_screen.dart: Handles attendance data for each member, allowing the user to view and manage attendance records.
+6. lib/route_screen.dart: The map shows the start/stop points and indicates stop times on the route with the timetaken and total distence.

+7. lib/mapscreen.dart: Show all members current location or last location of all members.

  ## Steps to Run the Project:
 	1. Create a new Flutter project in Android Studio.